 Think of incorporating these low-effort methods as a form of product maintenance.
 The more insights you integrate into your product design process, the more gains you’ll see sooner.
 Your team will spend less time designing and building features that don’t resonate, and they will infuse more energy into features and experiences that will.

-What’s the speediest way to get someone’s opinion?
-Walk up and ask them.
-Guerrilla usability testing follows the same concept.
-Go somewhere and ask people for feedback on your design ideas.
 While this testing method does require some setup and preparation, it’s less time intensive than other usability testing methods and is an excellent way to validate or invalidate early assumptions.

 While guerrilla testing is an excellent tool for gathering quick feedback on designs your customers haven’t experienced, it’s also perfect for gauging usability friction in live UI.
 For example, you might ask them to add a product to their cart or complete an onboarding personalization quiz.
-Remember, a successful test’s output relies on establishing your testing goals before you start, whether gauging the effectiveness of a new user experience or gathering usability feedback on a live site.

 How customers engage with your product isn’t the same today as when they first created their account.
 Their needs, perspectives, and motivations have changed over time.
 Likewise, how a new customer views your product will be very different from that of a long-time loyalist.